 For example, you can create videos that can introduce your company, its history, employees, CEO, or your mission and vision.
 This helps your company establish a more instant recognition from your own employees and even consumers as well.

 2. Videos can be an effective tool for recruitment.

 Videos can become an effective tool for recruiting new hires for your company.
-One way you can use these videos for recruiting is by using them to showcase your company’s culture and values to hire desirable employees.
+One way you can use these videos for recruiting is by using them to showcase your company’s culture and values.

 You can have different approaches for these videos.
 You can focus on presenting your company and how employees can add to its value and you can also decide to focus on attracting industry experts with years of experience.

 Being able to recruit these industry experts may be challenging as they will likely have other job offers as well.
 What you can do to stand out is to create and send videos directly to these prospects to show that your company is interested.

 This will show them that your HR team is putting a lot of effort into the hiring process.
 When you take time to create a personal connection with them, they will be more likely to consider you.

 3. Collaborations become a lot easier when using videos.